dmitry-pavlov/audio-cassette-backup/README.md

 - Import session data from multi-session cassettes and add more sessions to them.
 - Save audio and data tracks to files (.wav, .wma, .ogg, .mp3 and .iso).
 - Cross-platform: Linux, iOS, Android, Windows, and many more operating systems supported!

-## Contribute!
-The project is open for joining one day only - April 1st, 2019.
-All requests after this date won't be accepted.
-Hurry up!

-## Support Development
-If you like the project but have no time or skills to contribute as a software developer please consider supporting it by [buying a coffee](https://www.buymeacoffee.com/dmitrypavlov).
-We will convert #C0FFEE to #C0DE.
-Thank you for your support!

 ## Links
 [Implementation of Audio Steganogarphy Using C#](https://www.academia.edu/25223280/Implementation_of_Audio_Steganogarphy_Using_C_)